pnp/powershell/documentation/Set-PnPSiteScript.md

 ```

 ### -Title
-The title of the site script
+The title of the site script.

 ```yaml
 Type: String